Universal Soldier: The Return: Critical response

-Reviews were mostly negative.
+Reviews were largely negative.
 On Rotten Tomatoes the film has a 5% rating based on reviews from 58 critics, with an average rating of 2.89/10.
 The website's critical consensus states: "Universal Soldier: The Return fails on almost every level, from its generic story to its second rate action and subpar performances".
 On Metacritic, the film has a score of 24 out of 100 based on reviews from 14 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 James Berardinelli gave the film a score of one and a half stars out of four and remarked that "some of the explosions are cool.
 There's an exploitatively entertaining sequence in a strip joint that features a bevy of topless women.
 Still, despite all the pyrotechnics, I almost dozed off twice".
 Joe Leydon of Variety magazine called it "an underwhelming follow-up to one of the career-stalled action star's better efforts".
 Paul Malcolm, of L.A.
 Weekly described the film as "a mind-numbing exercise in body counts and big tits".

 Mick LaSalle of The San Francisco Chronicle wrote a mixed review, saying the film "has a shameless B-movie exuberance" and that it "is nothing for anyone to be proud of, on either side of the screen, but it's a lively 90 minutes".
 Kevin Thomas of The Los Angeles Times called it a satisfying sequel.